-At BioPowder.com, we have a clear goal: to provide biodegradable and compostable additives to replace microplastics.
+At BioPowder.com, we have a clear goal: to provide biodegradable and compostable additives to as alternatives to microplastics.
 The environmental impact of plastics in numerous consumer goods can no longer be neglected due to obvious damages to the world's ecosystems.
 There are many sources of plastic ending up in the waters and hence in our food chain: abrasion of tyres, shoe soles, unrecycled waste and cosmetic items, just to name a few.
 Even the most conscious consumers are involuntary culprits of nature's contamination, so the quest for ecological alternatives could not be a stronger priority.

 Up to the recent past, manufacturers have not taken into account the challenges of recycling, and legal barriers were close to absent.
 Fortunately things have changed: in the United States, the Microbead-Free Waters Act (2015) prohibits the addition of plastic particles to most personal care items.
 In Europe, the Microbeads (Prohibition) Bill of 2019 forbids production, commercialization and export of wash-off cosmetics containing microplastic.
-Hence, natural polyethylene alternatives for body scrubs, face scrubs, hand cleaners and other rinse-off items are on the rise.
-BioPowder.com offers tailored solutions, above all olive stone exfoliators in various micron ranges.
+Hence, natural alternatives to polypropylene for body scrubs, face scrubs, hand cleaners and other rinse-off items are on the rise.
+The same goes for polyurethane beads or polyurethane flour in heavy-duty cleaners and similar industrial cleaning media.
+BioPowder.com offers tailored solutions for biodegradable alternatives to plastic, above all olive stone exfoliators in various micron ranges.

 There is endless room for innovation, and BioPowder.com additives have proven to enhance texture, tensile strength, bending behaviour and resistance of material mixes used in injection molding or extrusion processes.
 Besides, they their characteristic composition makes them eco-friendly HDPE alternatives in polymer formulations for high-density materials.